Fighting fire with fire underused in US West despite goals

 The tactic is considered one of the best ways to prevent the kind of catastrophic destruction that has become common from wildfires, but its use falls woefully short of goals in the U.S. West.
 A study published in the journal Fire in April found prescribed burns on federal land in the last 20 years across the West has stayed level or fallen despite calls for more.

 Prescribed fires are credited with making forests healthier and stopping or slowing the advance of some blazes.
-Despite those successes, there are plenty of reasons they aren’t set as often as officials would like, ranging from poor conditions to safely burn to bureaucratic snags and public opposition.
+Despite those successes, there are plenty of reasons they are not set as often as officials would like, ranging from poor conditions to safely burn to bureaucratic snags and public opposition.

 After a wildfire last year largely leveled the city of Paradise and killed 86 people, the state prioritized 35 brush and other vegetation-reduction projects that could all involve some use of intentional fire, said Mike Mohler, deputy director of the California Department of Forestry and Fire Protection.